Germany–Hong Kong relations

 Germany–Hong Kong relations are the international relations between Germany and Hong Kong.

 History

-Germany and Hong Kong bilateral relations could be traced back before the unification of Germany, when Hong Kong was still a colony of the British Empire, and mostly follow the foreign policies of London.
+Germany and Hong Kong bilateral relations could be traced back before the unification of Germany, when Hong Kong was still a colony of the British Empire, and mostly followed the foreign policies of London.
 Hamburg Free City was the first among the German states, sending their consul to Hong Kong in 1854.